Recording data

 Using the data analysis window - DOP Values

-DOP stands for Dilution Of Precision and is reported by a GNSS receiver to specify error propagation as a mathematical effect of navigation satellite geometry on positional measurement precision.
+DOP stands for Dilution of Precision and is reported by a GNSS receiver to specify error propagation as a mathematical effect of navigation satellite geometry on positional measurement precision.
 Hydromagic stores three types of DOP values:

 Dilution Of Precision for the reported GPS position.